-However, when things go wrong they can ruin the first impression of a house and impact the overall house design so talk to an architect or designer when planning in some additional head-height.
+However, when things go wrong with the design, they can ruin the first impression of a house and impact the overall house design so talk to an architect or designer when planning in some additional head-height.

 Planning permission is not required in most cases, as long as the dormer window design does not exceed the highest part of the roof, among other specific parameters.
 However, it is always best practice to check with your local planning office before any works begin.